Násedlovice

 Násedlovice is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
-It has about 900 inhabitants.
+It has about 800 inhabitants.

 Násedlovice lies approximately 22 km north-west of Hodonín, 34 km south-east of Brno, and 220 km south-east of Prague.

 History

 The first written mention of Násedlovice is from 1327.
 It was the seat of lower nobles with a fortress and a manor house.
 The last mention of the fortress in from 1626.
-From 1565, Násedlovice was owned by the Kaunitz family and joined to the Ždánice manor.
-After the Battle of White Mountain, their properties were confiscated and Ždánice manor with Násedlovice was acquired by Maximilian of Liechtenstein.
+From 1565, Násedlovice was owned by the Kaunitz family and joined to the Ždánice estate.
+After the Battle of White Mountain, their properties were confiscated and the Ždánice estate with Násedlovice was acquired by Maximilian of Liechtenstein.